-The Mississippi Division of Medicaid is committed to accomplishing our mission by conducting agency operations with the following values: accountability, consistency and respect.
+The Mississippi Division of Medicaid is committed to accomplishing its mission by conducting agency operations with the values of accountability, consistency and respect.

-The agency strikes a fine balance of complying with state and federal requirements, collaborating with a variety of stakeholders to ensure access to quality medical services, being accountable to taxpayers, and doing so while providing excellent customer service.
+The agency strikes a fine balance of complying with state and federal requirements, collaborating with a variety of stakeholders and partners in state government to ensure access to quality medical services, being accountable to taxpayers, and doing so while providing excellent customer service.